Gas Boiler Guide: Top Condensing Boiler In 2022

 What are the disadvantages of a condensing boiler?

-What is the difference between combi boiler and condensing boiler?
+What is the difference between a combi boiler and condensing boiler?

 The difference between a combi boiler and a condensing boiler?
 It all comes down to heat loss.